 Parents have a lot to worry about.
 We understand that your child’s safety is of utmost importance to you.
-As parents and children across the country prepare to go back to school after the Easter break, keep your family safe with these back to school safety tips:
+As parents and children across the country prepare to go back to school after the break, keep your family safe with these back to school safety tips:

 School zone driving safety tips

 The school run can be frustrating, especially if every parent has their own set of rules and procedures.
 Follow these quick safety tips to ensure that your child gets to class safely:

 - Keep cool.
 Your temper is one thing that when lost, its very hard to get back.
 Be a good role model to your child and keep your cool, even in the most frustrating of circumstances.